License Examiner Interview Questions

 Example: “My patience is often tested while conducting driver examinations.
 Ironically, this is mostly due to the driver being nervous and not their lack of skills in maneuvering an automobile.
 I’m able to recognize this and work to maintain a calm and steady composure so as to not upset the driver and influence the results of the test.
 If I do show any emotions, they are usually supportive and encouraging.”

 Question: When conducting an exam, do you identify the driver’s strengths and weaknesses and offer them some coaching, even if they pass the test?

 Explanation: This is an example of an operational question.
 Operational questions seek to understand how you go about doing your job.
 The best way to respond to an operational question is directly and succinctly.

 Example: “With my years of experience conducting driver examinations, I can easily identify a driver’s strengths and weaknesses during the test.
 If I feel the driver will be receptive to it, I offer a few hints and tips to help them improve their driving skills.
 I only do this after I have issued the results of the test.”

-Question: If one of the people you tested were on the cusp of passing or failing, would you confer you’re your supervisor or other DMV officials, before making your final decision?
+Question: If one of the people you tested were on the cusp of passing or failing, would you confer with your supervisor or other DMV officials before making your final decision?

 Explanation: This is another example of an operational question.
 The ability to collaborate with your management team is important in any role.
 Positively answering this question will show that you are open to seeking assistance, rather than making a decision that may be wrong or inappropriate.